Agbortoko/surveyplus-php/README.md

     • [REQ-AQ-2] Create a survey Question Answer as multiple choice (checkbox)
     • [REQ-AQ-3] Create a survey Question with description and/or images and assign answer
     • [REQ-AQ-4] Show the corrected answers at the end of the assignment

+## Issue noticed

+Survey table user_id does not reference id in user table but id of the user profile ❌ Changed survey user_id field name to profile_id ✔️